sarcevic-luka/SpamMuncher/README.md

 # SpamMuncher
 ### Your Ultimate Spam Call Defender 🛡️

-Welcome to SpamMuncher, where we take your call privacy seriously, but not ourselves!

 ## Getting Started 🚀
 Before you dive in, make sure to check this quick setup guide after installing the app.
 It's crucial (trust us, you don't want to skip this!).